Higher-order derivatives of first-passage percolation with respect to the environment: Abstract

 \section{Abstract}

-We introduce and study derivatives in first-passage percolation with edge weights given by i.i.d. random variables supported on ${a,b}$.
+We introduce and study derivatives in first-passage percolation with edge weights given by i.i.d. random variables supported on $\{a,b\}$.
 We show that the variance of the passage time can be expressed in terms of these derivatives.
 We further analyze their structure and establish several fundamental properties and bounds.
+Our bounds for the lower Fourier levels on the torus model raise the prospect that, in dimensions 3 and higher, the variance may grow slower than any positive power of $n$.
+Such growth would contradict the commonly held belief that the fluctuation exponent is positive.